Environmentalists And Murder

 Wait, what?

 Violence against environmentalists?
-These people are doing the most non-violent thing ever- conserving the environment, maintaining the ecological balance.
+These people are doing the most non-violent thing ever- conserving the environment and maintaining the ecological balance.
 Then why were they murdered?

 Among those killed are two previous Goldman prize winners.